AdamBanham/the-scheme-simpn/readme.md

 #### Further steps

-I could look into making so that `SimProblem` always knows when the next step should be.
-By having tracker on tokens and their times, I could remove the following block from bindings, which is searching for the min_enabling_time:
+I looked into making the `SimProblem` always knows when the next step should be.
+By having tracker on tokens and their times, I could remove the following block from bindings, which is searching for the `min_enabling_time`:
 ```python
 timed_bindings = []
 min_enabling_time = None